MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_03A_Working_with_Windows_PowerShell_Pipeline.md

    Get-ADUser –Filter * -SearchBase "cn=Users,dc=Adatum,dc=com" | ft
    ```

-### Task 2: Create a report of the Security event log entries that have the event ID 4624
+### Task 2: Create a report displaying the Security event log entries that have the event ID 4624

 1. In the **Administrator: Windows PowerShell** window, enter the following command, and then press the Enter key: